SipofTea/bookmark-manager/README.md

 Visit http://localhost:4567/ for the index page.

-Visit http://localhost:4567/bookmarks for the (currently empty) list of bookmarks.
+Visit http://localhost:4567/bookmarks for the list of bookmarks.

+Visit http://localhost:4567/bookmarks/new to add a new bookmark.

 **Run tests**